-Overall, the requirements of the course include, in class and out of class assignments, article summaries and critiques, a research article critique guide, a research methods glossary, and a group research project.
+Overall, the requirements of the course include, in class and out of class assignments, article summaries and critiques, a research methods glossary, and a group research project.

 Attendance requirements: Class attendance is expected and required.
 Any missed class time will be made up by completing extra assignments designed by the instructor.
 Missing more than ten percent of class time may result in failure to complete the class.
 This would be 4.5 hours of a 45 hour class (3 credits), 3.0 hours for a 30 hour class (2 credits) or 1.5 hours for a 15 hour class (1 credit.)
 In case of extreme hardship and also at the discretion of the instructor, a grade of incomplete may be given for an assignment or the entire course.
 In such cases, the work to be submitted in order to remove the incomplete must be documented appropriately and stated deadlines met.
 Students are expected to be on time to class and tardiness may be seen as an absence that requires make-up work.
+Please note that exceptions to these policies may be worked out if you have an illness or family situation related to COVID-19

-Computer and Cell Phone Use: Please be respectful of others and use laptops and/or cellphones during class for classroom activities (note taking, etc) only.
+Computer and Cell Phone Use: Please be respectful of others and use laptops and/or cell phones during class for classroom activities (note taking, etc) only.
 Use of laptops/cell phones for non-classroom activities during class time will result in a reduction of participation points.
 Cell phones must be silenced (if necessary vibrate ok) and text messaging is not allowed during class time unless emergency.
 If there is an emergency you may exit the class to use your cell.
 Laptops and cells phones may of course be used on breaks.
 If alternate learning needs require additional accommodations please let me know at the beginning of the semester.